AtharvKshirsagar/Automatic-Speech-recognition-for-Indian-Accent/README.md

 Traditional ASR (Signal Analysis, MFCC, DTW, HMM & Language Modelling) and DNNs (Custom Models & Baidu DeepSpeech Model) on Indian Accent Speech

-<< Uploaded the pre-trained model owing to requests >>
-The generated trie file is uploaded to pre-trained-models directory.
-So you can skip the KenLM Toolkit step.